angnuoli/eCommerce-Bookstore/README.md

 # eCommerce-Bookstore

+**Alert: To run the bookstore project, you need to edit /src/main/resources/application.properties to set database connection, email sender and initial user/admin information (this will be used in BookstoreApplication.java).**

 Build a eCommerce Bookstore Website using Spring Framework, Hibernate, Thymeleaf &amp; MySql.

 Bookstore module is for customer and adminportal module is for admin.